S.Korean battery makers agree $1.8 billion settlement, aiding Biden's EV push

 “We expect our payment plan will not be financially burdensome,” an SK Innovation official told Reuters.

 “The two companies now can coexist in the global market and compete in good faith,” LG Energy Solution said in a statement.
-SK said it would invest actively both in South Korea and abroad now that uncertainties for its EV battery business in the United States have been dissolved.
+SK said it would invest actively both in South Korea and abroad now that uncertainties for its EV battery business in the United States have been cleared up.

-Biden’s Office of U.S. Trade Representative faced a Sunday night deadline on whether to take the rare step of reversing a U.S. International Trade Commission decision unless the companies had agreed a deal.
+The U.S. Office of U.S. Trade Representative had faced a Sunday night deadline on whether to take the rare step of reversing a U.S. International Trade Commission decision unless the companies had agreed a deal.

 DEMOCRATIC, REPUBLICAN LOBBYING FROM GEORGIA